-But a year in the Family Court convinced me that my path more likely lay in prevention and empowerment.
+But a year in the Family and Juvenile Court convinced me that my path more likely lay in prevention and empowerment.

 So I went back to school, got another degree, and became a high school teacher.

 I loved teaching.
 I loved kids.
 I loved the challenge.

 I did well as a teacher, in the eyes of students and some teachers and administrators.

 I wanted to empower my kids to think critically and to create lives that mattered to them and the world.
 However, “The System” forced me to teach school more than teach kids.

 Thinking an answer might lie in teaching teachers, I enrolled in an Education Master’s program.
 But, alas, there I saw teachers were socialized to fit into “teach school” systems.Later, I taught high school again.
 Had awesome success the first term, working part-time with students that other teachers refused to work with.
 Much fun.
 Great success.

 When my second term job fell through, took a hiatus from teaching to write a history for a YMCA outdoor centre, and develop an environmental curriculum for them.
 I also co-directed the Y’s Leadership Training Staff Camp that summer.

 Those months in the mountains, working with kids and adults, opened my eyes to the power and impact of experiential education—programs and activities from which learners learned from their own experience.